Mitch Berger: Minnesota Vikings

 Perhaps Berger's best seasons came as a member of the Minnesota Vikings in the late 1990s.
 He was most noted for his booming kickoffs, which often sailed into the end zone for touchbacks; afterwards, he would take a bite of a Snickers bar that he would keep in his spare shoe on the sideline.

 Pittsburgh Steelers

 Berger was signed by the Pittsburgh Steelers after an injury to punter Daniel Sepulveda to compete with signing Paul Ernster.
-Berger won the job as Paul Ernster was released on August 30 during final cuts.
+Berger won the job as Ernster was released on August 30 during final cuts.
 After experiencing hamstring problems, Berger was released by the Steelers on November 5 and the team re-signed Ernster.
 Following three poor performances by Ernster, Berger was re-signed by the Steelers on November 24.
 Berger developed into a great tackling punter, as evidenced by his five tackles in the 2008 season.
 He had two key touchdown-saving tackles.

 Berger won his first Super Bowl with the Steelers at Super Bowl XLIII in which he had three punts for a 46.3 yard average and one inside the 20 yard-line.